reo420/RemoteCMD/README.md

 leave - leaves the session <br />
 kill - deletes the client <br />

+# Currently in BETA, you dont have access to the source code, and you can only test it on localhost, no IP/DNS/PORT setting allowed.

 # RemoteCMD is in BETA, this is only a preview.